hashicorp/terraform-provider-aws/website/docs/r/gamelift_alias.html.markdown

 ## Import

-Gamelift Aliases can be imported using the ID, e.g.
+Gamelift Aliases can be imported using the ID, e.g.,

 ```
 $ terraform import aws_gamelift_alias.example <alias-id>